 With the Federal Reserve rate drops of 150 basis points in March (100 basis points of which was directly related to the effects of the virus on the economy), a surge in home loan activity has occurred.
 Much of the activity is refinance related and the Bank has experienced the highest amount of applications in its history, both in number of and dollar amount.
-Given the nature of the programs, the results will mostly be recorded in the second quarter.
+Given the nature of the programs, the results were recorded in the second quarter.
 The Bank sells most of its home loans into the secondary market through Freddie Mac.

-Existing loans on our books for which the Bank has received inquiries into forbearance agreements, totaled over 100 as of April 15th.
-Of these inquiries, 78 customers entered into agreements totaling just over \$7.65 million.
-24 loans are in-house making up \$1.86 million in principal balance and 54 are secondary market loans which we service with balances totaling \$5.8 million.
+Existing loans on our books for which the Bank has received inquiries into forbearance agreements, totaled over 100 as of June 30th.
+Of these inquiries, 95 customers entered into agreements totaling just under \$8.8 million.
+29 loans are in-house making up \$2.1 million in principal balance and 66 are secondary market loans which we service with balances totaling \$6.7 million.
+Of the 66 secondary market loans, 16 have exited forbearance with the remainder reinstated or in a repayment plan.
 Some inquiries were only for possible future requests.
 We remain ready to assist our customers through this difficult time in the best manner possible.